andrewmcodes/andrewm.codes/src/_pages/about.md

 ## Speaking & podcasts

-If you'd like me at your conference, on your podcast, or generally in a room with a microphone — [reach out on Bluesky](https://bsky.app/profile/andrewm.codes).
+If you'd like me at your conference, on your podcast, or generally in a room with a microphone, [reach out on Bluesky](https://bsky.app/profile/andrewm.codes).
 I'm slow to reply but I do reply.

 ## Colophon